PulseKn/OniXPerf/README.md

 # OniXPerf
 An program that runs silently in the background reducing cpu and ram excesive load and debloats pc and disables apps with high impact at startup!
 Also it sets timer resolution to 0.5ms
-This app also reduces latency !
-Tutorial is below.... |
+This app also reduces latency ! ( This app Is mostly for roblox do not blame me if its not working on all games) Tutorial is below.... |
                     \   /
                      \ /